Disentangling the dual role of NIC receive rings

 To appear in OSDI '25: USENIX Symposium on Operating Systems Design and Implementation, 2025

-CPUs parallelize packet processing on multiple cores via per-core receive (“Rx”) rings that are sized to absorb bursts (≥1Ki entries by default).
-The resulting I/O working set—all packet buffers pointed to by all Rx rings—easily exceeds the LLC capacity, resulting in decreased performance due to high memory bandwidth.
-Recent work has minimized the I/O working set size by sharing Rx buffers among cores via the existing Rx ring interface.
-However, this approach encounters a bottleneck during imbalanced loads, a situation that is not uncommon.
+CPUs parallelize packet processing across cores via per-core receive (Rx) rings, which are typically sized to absorb bursts with ≥1Ki entries by default.
+The combined I/O working set (packet buffers pointed to by all Rx rings) easily exceeds the LLC capacity, thus degrading performance due to high memory bandwidth pressure.
+Recent work has reduced the I/O working set size by sharing Rx rings among cores with the “shRing” system.
+But this approach suffers from a bottleneck under imbalanced loads, which are common.